confluence-cli

 Secure credentials

-Tokens live in the OS keychain, with a 0600 file fallback — never in the config file.
+Tokens live in the OS keychain, with a per-user DPAPI fallback on Windows and a 0600 fallback on macOS/Linux — never in the config file.

 Cloud & Data Center